 Features and setup

-The unit we reviewed was black but there is also a white one available.
+The unit we reviewed was black but there's also a white one available.
 The screen is small, at 2.5 inches (480×480 pixels).

-On the top of the screen there is space for a camera and on the top of the device as a whole there are three buttons.
+On the top of the screen there is space for a camera and on the top of the device as a whole there are three buttons, which all sit flush against the surface for a really streamlined look.

 Anyone familiar with the Echo range will know what they are: volume up, down and mute for the mic - this will also disable the camera.
 There are also four small pin-prick holes.
 These house the four-array mics that listen out for the wake word.

-On the back you have a nice bit of Amazon branding and a slot for power and a 3.5mm jack.
+On the back you have a nice bit of Amazon branding, a slot for power and a 3.5mm jack.

 The speaker grill for the Spot is right at the base of the device, which makes it invisible when viewing the Spot face-on.
 Bluetooth functionality is also available.